-If you’re in the market for a new small hatchback in the Philippines, we highly suggest you give these five great vehicles a closer look.
-These small people carriers offer a lot of value for money, with the cheapest variant coming in at P557,000.
+If you’re in the market for a new small hatchback in the Philippines, we highly suggest you give these four great vehicles a closer look.
+These small people carriers offer a lot of value for money, with the cheapest variant coming in at P620,000.
 These vehicles are great cars for beginners as they offer cheap maintenance and fuel efficiency.

 The small hatchbacks on the list are based on our review grading system.
-These are all score from one to five with five being the highest mark.
+These are all scored from one to five with five being the highest mark.

 First on the list is the Honda Brio, scoring a 4.0/5.0 on our review.
 It features a downsized 1.2-liter engine producing 89 hp and 110 Nm of torque.
 Despite the engine’s small size, it’s still a peppy little hatchback.
 The car scored high for its design, ergonomics, and quality.
-While it doesn't have support for Android Auto and Apple CarPlay, it does have Bluetooth as standard for the RS and V variants.
-It allows for hands-free connectivity despite the lack of phone mirroring.
-The lower-end S variant, however, loses out on the touchscreen and steering wheel-mounted controls but retains Bluetooth connectivity.
-The Brio RS also scored high in terms of design with a score of 4.5/5.
+Updated in 2023, the Brio now has the convenience of Android Auto and Apple Carplay.
+Also added in the update is the addition of the touchscreen infotainment system for the entry-level S variant.
+In our 2019 review, the Brio RS also scored high in terms of design with a score of 4.5/5.
 The Brio during our testing was also able to get 14.1 km/L for city driving and 20.3 km/L for highway driving.
+Since the facelift introduced additional features while retaining the driving characteristics we loved about the Brio, it still holds up even today.

+Next on the list with a 3.8/5.0 score is the Mirage.
 This little hatchback features a 1.2-liter engine that produces 78 hp and 100 Nm of torque which is mated to a 5-speed manual transmission or a CVT to meet your fuel efficiency needs.
 The Mitsubishi Mirage features a good balance between exterior dimensions and interior space for five adults and their luggage.
 It has an infotainment system with Bluetooth which is a plus as the head unit is a bit bare and does not feature a touchscreen.
 The Mirage was able to score high in value for money and in our safety and technology categories.
-In other categories it scored 3.5/5 for design, performance and ride comfort.
+In other categories, it scored 3.5/5 for design, performance and ride comfort.
 The Mirage during our review period was able to garner 12 km/L in city driving conditions with a maximum speed of 40 km/h.
-For its highway fuel economy figures it was able to get 23 km/L.
+For its highway fuel economy figures it was able to get 23 km/L. Though the Mirage Hatchback is getting on a bit with age, it’s still undeniable that it’s a solid choice in the hatchback segment.

 Latest Features